RadialDevGroup/ombudsman/processes/readme/README.javascript.md

 ## Development server
   - `yarn start`
-  - link to wiki/seeds file for test users, etc.
+  - Link to wiki/seeds file for test users, etc.
+  - If a backend is needed, include instructions for what remote API host to use or a link to the backend repo.

 ## Testing
   - `yarn test`